Rockies vs. Diamondbacks Player Props Betting Odds

-Player prop bet odds for Lourdes Gurriel Jr., Charlie Blackmon and others are available when the Arizona Diamondbacks host the Colorado Rockies at Chase Field on Monday (first pitch at 4:10 PM ET).
+Player props are listed for Lourdes Gurriel Jr. and Elias Diaz, among others, when the Arizona Diamondbacks host the Colorado Rockies at Chase Field on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with DraftKings!